Answered By: APUS Librarians

 Here’s how the U.S. Copyright Office defines "public domain": “A work of authorship is in the “public domain” if it is no longer under copyright protection or if it failed to meet the requirements for copyright protection.
 Works in the public domain may be used freely without the permission of the former copyright owner.”

 University Declarations: For the Master's capstone/thesis paper there is a statement the student must include in the front matter called the University Publication License.
-(See the End of Program Assessment Manual for Graduate Studies for information on this.)
+(See the End of Program Assessment Manual for Master’s Programs for information on this.)

 • In this statement, the student grants the university a nonexclusive license to post the submission on its web site and/or in the library.